mattaylor/elvis/readme.md

 | Any    | exception   | `assert(not(?{"one":1}.newTable["two"]))` | `assert ?{"one":1}.newTable["one"]`
 | nilable | isNil()   | `` | ``

 ### Elvis Operator: `?:`

 The elvis operator will return the left operand if it is 'truthy' otherwise it will return the right operand.

 See [null coalescing operator](https://en.wikipedia.org/wiki/Null_coalescing_operator) `?:`

-Examples, Test and Implmentation ideas have been in part derived from 'https://github.com/piedar/coalesce'
+Examples, Test and Implmentation ideas have been in part derived from the Coalesce module ('https://github.com/piedar/coalesce').
+This module should be prefered by those looking for a stricter implmentation of a Null coalescing operator, which does not accomdate a broader concept of 'truthy' values.

 Examples:
   - `assert ("" ?: "b") == "b"`